-Apple Music vs Spotify Sound Quality (2025): Which Wins?
+Apple Music vs Spotify Sound Quality (2026): Specs, Lossless & Atmos Compared

 Table of Contents

 Spotify Lossless streaming is finally real in 2025, which means the old “Spotify is compressed” argument is basically dead.
-With the rollout of its Lossless tier, the days of comparing "compressed Ogg Vorbis" against "Apple's ALAC" are largely over.
+But "Lossless" doesn't mean both services are now equal.

 So a new question arises: Is Spotify’s new Lossless actually as good as Apple Music’s established Hi-Res Audio?